Skip to main content

 Sweater Yardage Tables by Size and Yarn Weight

 These tables give ballpark ranges for a standard pullover sweater with set-in or raglan sleeves and long sleeves.
+Use them as a starting point, then refine with your gauge swatch.

-Adult Sweater Yardage (Long Sleeves, Standard Fit):
+Adult Sweater Yardage (Long Sleeves, Standard Fit)

-Child Sweater Yardage (Long Sleeves):
+Child Sweater Yardage (Long Sleeves)

 How to Calculate Yarn from Your Gauge Swatch